-- Pile driving operations will start on Wednesday, August 27 and continue through Friday, August 29.
+- Pile driving operations will continue from Tuesday, September 2 through Friday, September 5 and the following week on Monday, September 8 and Tuesday, September 9.
 The work hours are 6am – 8pm.
 Although you may hear construction noise at 6am, the actual pile driving will not start until after the 6:30am train passes through.
 Pile driving will be done intermittently during the day as the contractor works around the train schedule.
 Operations will be completed by 8pm.
-Pile driving will also take place between Tuesday, September 2 and Thursday, September 4 and will follow the same schedule between 6am and 8pm.

 - You might also enjoy this 11 second video of the recent demolition (courtesy of MNS Engineering.)